 It’s helpful if you don’t look at your feelings in terms of good or bad, but as a way to discover more about where you’re at right now.
 Maybe you’re in this funk so that you can see things that aren’t working in your life with a new perspective.
 Feeling blah and disinterested allows you to be truthful with yourself—you’re not as emotionally invested as you’d normally be.
-Give yourself permission to throw out the ideas and methods of how to get out of a funk that weren’t working and start from scratch.
+Give yourself permission to throw out the ideas and methods of how to get out of a funk that weren’t working.
+Start from scratch.

-When we’re low-energy, it’s tempting to just stay want to stay in bed all day and not do anything.
+When we’re low-energy, it’s tempting to just want to stay in bed all day and not do anything.
 However, if you’re feeling funky—and not in a good way, getting up can help get your energy flowing.
 Getting out of bed, brushing your teeth, taking a shower, and having your morning beverage (coffee, tea, green smoothie) may seem like no big deal but they’re baby steps toward how to get out of a funk.

 Get one thing done:

 The other day, I went to the post office and sent off some books I’d promised to send to a couple of friends.
 A small thing, right, but I felt like a rock star for doing a chore I’d put off.
 The feeling of accomplishment can give you life.
 Author/musician Adam Cole says, “Getting something done, anything can move me along.
 Often the funk has been triggered by this small task that, for some reason, is daunting me, like paying a bill or asking someone for a favor.
 If I can do that, it helps a lot, but even if I can’t do that, doing something that gets me closer (like cleaning up or organizing or making a plan) can improve my mood.”